 The Digital Millennium Copyright Act, better known as the “DMCA”, is perhaps the single most significant law applicable to the web.
 Although criticized frequently, the Act is favorable to site owners so long as they comply with its requirements.
-As a site owner, do you need to comply with the DMCA?
+As a site owner, you might be asking yourself, “Do I need a DMCA agent for my website?”
 Let’s take a look at the answer.

 Copyright law has been around for hundreds of years.
 The web is a slightly more recent development.
 The melding of the two has been neither easy nor smooth.
 The rules and case law surrounding traditional copyright law simply do not transfer well to the virtual world.

-The DMCA was created to address this problem.
+Congress created the DMCA to address this problem.
 The goal was to strike a balance between the rights of copyright owners and people posting items on the web.
 Sites often found themselves in the middle of disputes between these two parties.
 The DMCA creates a procedure for handling online copyright disputes without resorting to lawsuits.